 the sheen center for thought & culture presents

-THE new york premiere of the tectonic theater project production of uncommon sense
+THE new york premiere of A tectonic theater project production

 mainspring arts cooperative, executive producer